 Children of 16 years or over

-If a mentally competent child is 16 years or over then they are entitled to request or refuse access to their records.
-If any other individual requests access to these Massive Bio should first check with the patient that he or she is happy for them to be released.
+Subject to local laws, if a mentally competent child is 16 years or over, they are entitled to request or refuse access to their records.
+If any other individual requests access to these Company, should first check with the patient that he or she is happy for them to be released.

 Children Under 16 Years